krlawrence/graph/README.md

 This repository is the new home for the source materials, sample code and examples for the book "Graph Databases, Gremlin and TinkerPop - a Tutorial"

+**Quick Start**

+To read the book right away in a browser click [here](http://kelvinlawrence.net/book/Gremlin-Graph-Guide.html) or for a PDF version click [here](http://kelvinlawrence.net/book/Gremlin-Graph-Guide.pdf).
+You will find other formats including MOBI, EPUB and XML (Docbook) in the releases section.
+If you want to see the absolute latest updates you can always browse the Asciidoc source file (Gremlin-Graph-Guide.adoc) in the /book folder.

 **A Special note about releases**

 Starting with revision 274 (Dec 24 2017), all of the output files (XML, EPUB, MOBI, HTML and PDF) will now be stored using Git releases.
 Going forward, this should reduce the amount of disk space required for people who create forks of this project.
 The releases are located [here](https://github.com/krlawrence/graph/releases).